-These investments are measured at their fair value, with gains and losses recognised through other comprehensive revenue and expense, except impairment losses, which are recognised through the surplus or deficit, except for impairment losses, which are recognised in the surplus or deficit.
+These investments are measured at their fair value, with gains and losses recognised through other comprehensive revenue and expense, except impairment losses, which are recognised through the surplus or deficit.

+On de-recognition, the cumulative gain or loss previously recognised in other comprehensive revenue and expense, except for impairment losses, which are recognised in the surplus or deficit.